 Started in Winnipeg in 1956, A&W Food Services has grown in a structured manner.
 However, the company’s healthy expansion put a strain on its outdated infrastructure.
-In 2005, Bruce Jamieson joined the organization as network systems manager and led the efforts to modernize and upgrade the company’s technology assets.
+In 2005, Bruce Jamieson joined the organisation as network systems manager and led the efforts to modernise and upgrade the company’s technology assets.

-Initially, the existing security solutions weren’t the most pressing issue, so he focused on virtualization of servers, de-duplication of information, and updating racks and wiring in the data center.
+Initially, the existing security solutions weren’t the most pressing issue, so he focused on virtualisation of servers, de-duplication of information, and updating racks and wiring in the data centre.
 However, years later, securing these updated environments required his full attention.

 “We had another security vendor’s endpoint solution on all our endpoints,” said Jamieson, the network systems manager in the information services group for A&W Food Services of Canada Inc.

 Jamieson went on to explain that, “initially, the existing security had done an okay job.
 However, through the years, it just got too resource-intensive.
 Besides being big and clunky, the reports never worked.
 They always showed “0” counts for infections and incidents.
 At one point, I was dealing with three infections, and the reports still showed all zeroes.
 Over a span of three weeks, we had six infections—more than we’d ever had at one time.
 That was the last straw.
 I knew there was something better for us.”